noor-fernandez/MPLS-Network-Automation/README.md

 # MPLS-Network-Automation
-This repository is a catch-all for the Python scripts and select router configuration files needed to create GNS3 MPLS networks for educational purposes.
-This is only a small portion of the various iterations of an MPLS simulated work that precedded the actual network automation via the Python scripts showcased in this repositiory.
-Note that this automation is specific to GNS3 and that the Mininet automation files are **not** included here.
+This repository is a catch-all for the Python scripts and select router configuration files needed to create GNS3 MPLS networks for my graduate thesis.
+It is only a snapshot of the various configurations for the simulated network devices that preceded the final simulated networks.
+This repositiory showcases the Python scripts used for network automation.
+Note that they are specific to GNS3 and that the Mininet automation scripts are **not** included here.
 ## Instalation Instructions

 ### Download Files